csstree/csstree/docs/ast.md

 # AST format

-CSSTree's AST is an object tree.
-Each node is object with `type` property that indicates its type.
-Other property set depends on node type.
+CSSTree's AST is a tree of objects.
+Each node (leaf) is an object with `type` property that indicates its type.
+The rest properties are depend on node's type.

 Each node have a `loc` property, but not included in descriptions to avoid noise.
-Its value contains an object with node content positions in source string or null depending on parsing settings.
+The `loc` value contains an object with a node content positions in source string or null depending on parsing settings.

 > Details on each node to be done

-Other node types are stable enough.

 Node types: